Jasonblalack/zyngapoker/Installation.md

     !!!
 Did not found 'jasyscript.py'!

 The error message is infact a success message showing you that Jasy is working.
 No start building your `jasyscript.py` inside your application.

+For Windows users you need to execute `jasy.bat` instead.